All ingredients are individually packaged, but our central facility

 Using a peeler, shave zucchini into long, thin ribbons.
 When you've peeled to seeds, turn zucchini a quarter turn, and peel again.
 Continue peeling and turning until only seeds remain.

 Combine zucchini ribbons and a pinch of salt in a mixing bowl.
 Set aside at least 10 minutes.

 Place flatbreads directly on oven rack and bake in hot oven until lightly browned, 6-8 minutes.

 While flatbreads par-bake, heat a small non-stick pan over medium heat.
 Add pine nuts to dry, hot pan.
 Stir often until aromatic and lightly toasted, 1-3 minutes.

 Once toasted, immediately transfer pine nuts to a plate.
 Wipe pan clean and reserve.

 Return pan used to toast pine nuts to medium heat.
 Add 1 tsp. olive oil and half the garlic (reserve remaining for tomatoes) to hot pan.
 Stir constantly until aromatic, 30-60 seconds.

 Add wine and cook until liquid is reduced by half, 1-2 minutes.

-Stir in cream, rosemary, half the red pepper flakes (use less if spice-averse), and half the Asiago (reserve remaining of both for topping pizza).
+Stir in cream, rosemary, half the red pepper flakes (use less if spice-averse), and half the Parmesan (reserve remaining of both for topping pizza).
 Bring to a boil.
 Once boiling, stir occasionally until slightly thickened, 1-2 minutes.